 Develop and support international, regional, and country-level networks and communities of practice for information sharing and collaboration on human and planetary health.

 Learn more about our People, Health, Planet activities

-- PHE Global Health E-Learning Course.
+PHE Global Health E-Learning Course.
 As part of efforts to share cross-cutting information and increase dialogue and visibility of multisectoral approaches, PRB launched a revised PHE course for USAID’s Global Health e-Learning (GHeL) Center, managed by the Knowledge 4 Health project (K4Health).
 The course includes new modules on policy, advocacy, and communication; scale up; and the SDGs, as well as information on PHE linkages with climate change adaptation and mitigation.
 It is available in English, French, and Spanish.